Customarily, “nationalization” denotes a way for government to expand its economic resources and power.

 Though I have no cogent basis, I could sense then that there was some kind of politics which led to the eventual expulsion of Brod Jun and by way of a caveat, this is my own personal opinion.
 At that time, when activism was on its pinnacle in UP Diliman, there seem to have emerged some kind of friction between the Kabataan Makabayan (“KM”) which was founded by Jose Ma.
 Sison in 1964 with which group Brod Jun was allied and much more identified and the Samahang Demokratikong Kabataan (“SDK”), on the other hand, which was some kind of a splinter group, as an offshoot to some degree of resistance to the leadership of Jose Ma.
 Sison.
 At that time Brod Popoy was so overly active with the affairs of SDK.
 But as I have said, that was my unbiased reading of the events that happened then.

-(Brod Jun’s expulsion however has been already LIFTED.]
+(Brod Jun’s expulsion however has already been LIFTED.]

 During the 1971 election for the new set of officers of the UP Pi Omicron Fraternity, it was I and Brod Honorio “Nory” Palarca (Batch 68) who were nominated as candidates for the GO post.
 By a slim margin, I won the election.